 A survey was conducted in humid tropical forest in Ankeniheny-Zahamena corridor (CAZ), located on the eastern Madagascar.
-This area, extends over 370,032 hectares (ha), is located between 48 ° 49'- 49 ° 03 ' East and 17 ° 30'-17 ° 43' south.
+This area, extends over 370,032 hectares (ha), is located between 48° 49' to 49°03 ' East and 17° 30' to 17° 43' south.
 Four zones of interest (ZOIs) were selected for the purposes of this study: Lakato (ZOI1), Andasibe (ZOI2), Anjahamana (ZOI3) and Didy (ZOI4).
 The selection of four zones was based on a range of biophysical criterias: altitude, slope and other biophysical criterias as bioclimate zone, length of dry season, soil type.
 Moreover, others criterias were considered such as the deforestation history and access.

 In each zone, some sites were selected.
 Site is defined as a unit of sampling where field activities were done.
 The selection of sites was based on a number of criterias including: